 Welcome, Preceptors, to the Sonoma State University Family Nurse Practitioner Program (SSU FNPP) team!
 We commend and appreciate your participation in the education of future primary care providers.
 We recognize the time and effort that you will generously donate as a mentor to these enthusiastic students.
 Preceptors play such an important role in the educational process of nurse practitioners and physicians, as educators and providers.
 We can all recall those mentors who were influential in our own professional development.

 Please review the Prospective Students page for for specific curriculum information.
 The program has three clinical semesters and each semester has its own learning objectives and grading criteria.
 As a preceptor you will be asked to evaluate the student's performance.
-The student will be responsible for providing you with a hard copy of the Preceptorship document.
-The Preceptorship package includes what you can expect from the program, what the program expects from you, information about communicating with clinical faculty and coordinators, the objectives and the grading sheets for each of the clinical courses, and information on how to receive adjunct professor appointments and continuing education units.
+The student will be responsible for providing you with a hard copy of the Preceptorshipclinical handbook.
+The clinical handbook describes what you can expect from the program, what the program expects from you, information about communicating with clinical faculty and coordinators, the objectives and the grading sheets for each of the clinical courses, and information on how to receive adjunct professor appointments and continuing education units.

 I look forward to our collaboration in this exciting education process, knowing that we are sharing in the development of a safe and accessible primary care work force.
 If you have any comments or questions, please don't hesitate to contact me.

 Mary ellen Wilkosz, RN, FNP-BC, PhD

 As a Preceptor, the Program expects you to:

 - Promote a safe and positive experience conducive to learning.